 To capitalize on the power of social media to drive sales, Sears launched the SHOP YOUR WAY membership platform, a social shopping experience where members can earn points, receive additional benefits and interact/shop with each other through shopyourway.com.
 SHOP YOUR WAY also allows members to engage in cross-channel transactions, such as buy online/pick-up in store; buy in store/ship to home; and buy online, return to store.

 Sears' aging US stores have lost more than $6 billion in merchandise and services sales since 2007.
 Much of that has benefited rivals, including Home Depot, Wal-Mart, Macy's, Kohl's, and Best Buy, which have all gained market share at Sears's expense by investing in their retail operations, while Sears' stores have been starved of investment.
 The retailer has also been shuttering stores, reducing the number of full-line stores in operating by more than 100 locations over the past two years.
-The number of specialty stores has plunged from about 1,265 in fiscal 2011 to just 54 in fiscal 2013, due to the separation of Sears Hometown and Outlet businesses.
-In 2012 the company sold 11 stores to General Growth Properties for $270 million.
+The number of specialty stores has plunged from about 1,265 in fiscal 2011 to just 27 in fiscal 2015, due to the separation of Sears Hometown and Outlet businesses.